snap-one/docs-driverworks-xml/source/includes/30_actions/_35-paramname.md

 [`<param>`][1]

 The parameter name element contains the name of the parameter used by the Action’s Command.
+In the example, when an integrator selects the Add and Connect Relays Action they are presented with a parameter list box that includes a header for a list of outlets.
+The header is “Outlet”.

 ### Example